-Violating a Restraining Order in Nevada
+Violating a Restraining Order in Las Vegas, Nevada

 In many cases in which there has been an allegation of domestic violence, the alleged victim will obtain a restraining order against the defendant.
 Restraining orders, also known as protective orders, typically prohibit contact between the defendant and the alleged victim.
 Some orders define what contact is allowable.
 A judge decides what is included in a protective order, which makes each one unique to the individual case.